Murder of Elyse Pahler: Subsequent lawsuit

-David and Lisanne Pahler claimed that the Slayer songs "Postmortem" and "Dead Skin Mask" (from the albums Reign in Blood and Seasons in the Abyss, respectively) gave the three killers detailed instructions to "stalk, rape, torture, murder, and commit acts of necrophilia" on their daughter.
+David and Lisanne Pahler claimed that the Slayer songs "Altar Of Sacrifice" and "Dead Skin Mask" (from the albums Reign in Blood and Seasons in the Abyss, respectively) gave the three killers detailed instructions to "stalk, rape, torture, murder, and commit acts of necrophilia" on their daughter.
 The lawsuit was originally filed in 1996 but delayed until 2000 when the killers' trial was concluded.
 The initial case was originally thrown out, the judge stating, "There's not a legal position that could be taken that would make Slayer responsible for the girl's death.
 Where do you draw the line?
 You might as well start looking through the library at every book on the shelf."

 Undeterred, the Pahlers launched a second lawsuit claiming that Slayer "knowingly distributed harmful material to minors."
 This case too was dismissed, with Judge E. Jeffrey Burke stating, "I do not consider Slayer's music obscene, indecent, or harmful to minors."

 Jacob Delashmutt himself stated in a Washington Post interview, "The music is destructive [but] that's not why Elyse was murdered.
 She was murdered because Joe [Fiorella] was obsessed with her and obsessed with killing her."

 Aftermath

 Royce Casey was denied parole by governor Gavin Newsom in July 2021.
 However, a superior court judge in June 2022 overturned the decision and granted parole to Casey which was reversed by the California Court of Appeal.
 Joseph Fiorella had a parole hearing tentatively scheduled for July 2023 after voluntarily waiving his right to a hearing for one year, and Jacob Delashmutt had a parole hearing scheduled for December 2024.

-Royce Casey is imprisoned in Valley State Prison, Joseph Fiorella in High Desert State Prison, and Jacob Delashmutt in Correctional Training Facility.
+Royce Casey was imprisoned in Valley State Prison, Joseph Fiorella in High Desert State Prison, and Jacob Delashmutt in Correctional Training Facility.

 Delashmutt was released in July 2025.
 Casey was released in August 2025.